Hotel Convento dos Capuchos

 Ride though fabulous landscapes and far-reaching history starting from Spain and crossing the border with Portugal, to enter Lima and Douro River valleys with experienced leaders pointing out the “local’s Portugal” that you’d otherwise miss.
 And throughout your itinerary, you can look forward to sampling the wines of this beautiful land, from vinho verde, to the nation’s signature tipple, port.

-You can also indulge on the locally harvested cod, sardines, octopus and seafood cooked following traditional and simple recipes that emphasize the freshness of the ingredients or savor the numerous dishes featuring different type of meats: lamb, goat, quail, beef, chicken and game like venison or wild boar.
+You can also indulge on the locally-harvested cod, sardines, octopus, and seafood cooked following traditional and simple recipes that emphasize the freshness of the ingredients or savor the numerous dishes featuring different types of meats: lamb, goat, quail, beef, chicken, and game like venison or wild boar.

-On our way to Porto we’ll explore the town of Guimaraes, 2012 cultural capital of Europe with its old buildings and picturesque piazza.
+On our way to Porto we’ll explore the town of Guimaraes, a UNESCO World Heritage Site.

 Porto is one of the highlights of the tour and the best place to end our unforgettable discovery of Portugal.
-It is located along the Douro river estuary and it was an outpost of the Roman Empire, registered as a World Heritage Site by UNESCO in 1996.
+It’s located along the Douro River estuary and was an outpost of the Roman Empire, It was also registered as a World Heritage Site by UNESCO in 1996.
 It represents the Portuguese spirit that will surprise you with its colors, art, nightlife and modern infrastructures: Bem-vindo a Portugal!

 Make this tour Private or for more information, call:800.866.7314

-Today we meet in the hotel lobby at 12:30 pm for a light lunch and introductions.
-In the afternoon we enjoy a quick warm up ride to get acquainted with your “bicicleta” starting from this side town with a scenic landscape and a spectacular old castle.
-Baiona is a municipality in Galicia, Spain, a tourist town with a medieval historical center situated by the outlet of the Vigo Bay.
+Welcome to Spain!
+Today we meet in the hotel lobby at 1 pm for a light lunch and introductions.
+In the afternoon around 3 pm, we enjoy a quick warm-up ride to get acquainted with your bike, starting from this side of town with a scenic landscape and a spectacular, historic castle.
+Baiona is a municipality in Galicia, Spain, a tourist town with a medieval historical center located near the outlet of Vigo Bay.

-Today we discover this area by bike and cross the border to officially enter Portugal.
-This part of the country is famous for the local wineries and the tiny villages settled along the Minho River.
-Monçao is a lively town, capital of the best Portuguese white wine, the Alvarinho that we’ll discover on these days either during dinner and during one of our wine tastings.
+Welcome to Portugal!
+Today we cross the border to officially enter Portugal.
+This part of the country is famous for the local wineries and tiny villages settled along the Minho River.
+Moncao is a lively town, capital of the best Portuguese white wine, the Alvarinho that we’ll discover on these days either during dinner and during one of our wine tastings.

-Today we have a pleasant hike to the beautiful site of Penha on the top of a mountain above the city.
-From there is possible to hike down on marked trails and enjoy the amazing view of the valley underneath.
+Today we have a guided tour and hike up to the beautiful site of Penha on the top of a mountain above the city.
+Monte da Penha (Penha hill) is the highest point in Guimarães and from there is possible to hike down on marked trails and enjoy the amazing view of the valley underneath.
 For those of you who prefer to ride, today it is also possible to reach the top of the mountain Penha by bike.

-The tour ends in the morning after breakfast when you can either extend your stay in the area and enjoy more the city or catch a 20 minute taxi or subway to the airport.
+The tour ends in the morning after breakfast (7.30 a.m.) when you can either extend your stay in the area and enjoy more the city or catch a 25 minutes taxi to the airport.